viktorrudi/raycast-extension-cursor-quick-workspace/README.md

 ## Features

+- **Smart Sorting**: Git repositories are prioritized at the top, then all directories are sorted alphabetically within their groups
 - **Git Branch Display**: Each directory that is a git repository shows the current active branch in a green tag on the right side
 - **Multi-directory Selection**: Select multiple directories to create workspaces
 - **Favorites Management**: Save, rename, and organize frequently used workspace combinations